gcicceri/Organoids-Classification-/README.md

 ## Final Dataset

-The final dataset used for this study is hosted on Google Drive and can be accessed through the following link:
+The **final dataset** built and used in this study is hosted on Google Drive and can be accessed through the following link:

 [Download Dataset from Google Drive](https://drive.google.com/drive/folders/1VBfK-1mJI8zpqEfmzp2ShcD2eo5YYMVU?usp=sharing)